Portfolio

 The project demonstrated that most child deaths and malnutrition cases are concentrated in children under two years of age.
 This suggests that prioritizing nutrition programs for this age group could have the greatest impact on reducing child mortality and improving health outcomes.
 However, the coverage of essential nutrition interventions remains far from complete and highly inequitable, with children from poorer households or rural areas often deprived of the nutrition and care they need.
 This calls for better strategies to reach the most vulnerable children through well-resourced nutrition programs.

-See report by UNICEF based on this project
+See the UNICEF report based on this project

 Journal articles I led